alvrogd/delta/README.md

 * _warning: ‘yyunput’ defined but not used [-Wunused-function]_
     * These are two functions that are not needed by the lexical analyzer, but that flex generates by itself.
 That is why they are defined anyways.

-Moreover, also due to the warning-related flags, Bison will report another non harmful warning when translating the `src/analyzers/synsem.y` file:
+Moreover, also due to the warning-related flags, Bison will report another non-harmful warning when translating the `src/analyzers/synsem.y` file:

 * *warning: useless associativity for D_LC_OP_ASSIGNMENT_ASSIGN, use %precedence [-Wprecedence]*
     * This associativity parameter is actually useful as it avoids some shift/reduce conflicts when generating the syntactic and semantic analyzer.
 That is why it has been left anyways.